The Power of Music To Reduce Stress

 The soothing power of music is well-established.
 It has a unique link to our emotions, so can be an extremely effective stress management tool.

 Listening to music can have a tremendously relaxing effect on our minds and bodies, especially slow, quiet classical music.
 This type of music can have a beneficial effect on our physiological functions, slowing the pulse and heart rate, lowering blood pressure, and decreasing the levels of stress hormones.
+Music, in short, can act as a powerful stress management tool in our lives.

 As music can absorb our attention, it acts as a distraction at the same time it helps to explore emotions.
 This means it can be a great aid to meditation, helping to prevent the mind wandering.